 - Transfer the dough to your pie plate (I like to loosely wrap the dough around my rolling pin and then gently unroll it over the pie plate).

-- Gently press dough into the pie plate and remove any excess dough on the edges of the pie (leaving about 1/2” of overhand, if possible).
+Gently press dough into the pie plate and remove any excess dough on the edges of the pie (leaving about 1/2” of overhang, if possible).

 - Place the 2 Tbsp of cubed butter in and around the pie filling.